Market Concentration

 Market concentration is most useful when it is read with participation signals that show how widely a move is shared.
 Measures such as the advance-decline line help show whether underlying participation is broad or narrow, while leadership breadth helps show whether leadership is spreading across more names or compressing into fewer leaders.
 Concentration matters when those signals indicate that benchmark influence is becoming increasingly dependent on a limited group.

-Why market concentration matters
+Why uneven participation matters

 What market concentration does not mean